Metastring/health-heatmap-backend/README.md

 ## Development

-* You can do `../mvnw quarkus:dev` inside `web` folder to run a development server with automatic reloads
+* You can do `./mvnw -pl web quarkus:dev` to run a development server with automatic reloads